Slavery in the United States

 The rapid expansion of the cotton industry in the Deep South after the invention of the cotton gin greatly increased demand for slave labor, and the Southern states continued as slave societies.
-The United States became ever more polarized over the issue of slavery, split into slave and free states.
+The U.S., divided into slave and free states, became ever more polarized over the issue of slavery.
 Driven by labor demands from new cotton plantations in the Deep South, the Upper South sold more than a million slaves who were taken to the Deep South.
 The total slave population in the South eventually reached four million.
-As the United States expanded, the Southern states attempted to extend slavery into the new western territories to allow proslavery forces to maintain their power in the country.
+As the U.S. expanded, the Southern states attempted to extend slavery into the new Western territories to allow proslavery forces to maintain power in Congress.
 The new territories acquired by the Louisiana Purchase and the Mexican Cession were the subject of major political crises and compromises.
-By 1850, the newly rich, cotton-growing South was threatening to secede from the Union, and tensions continued to rise.
-Bloody fighting broke out over slavery in the Kansas Territory.
 Slavery was defended in the South as a "positive good", and the largest religious denominations split over the slavery issue into regional organizations of the North and South.

-When Abraham Lincoln won the 1860 election on a platform of halting the expansion of slavery, seven slave states seceded to form the Confederacy.
-Shortly afterward, on April 12, 1861, the Civil War began when Confederate forces attacked the U.S. Army's Fort Sumter in Charleston, South Carolina.
-Four additional slave states then joined the Confederacy after Lincoln, on April 15, called forth in response "the militia of the several States of the Union, to the aggregate number of seventy-five thousand, in order to suppress" the rebellion.
+By 1850, the newly rich, cotton-growing South threatened to secede from the Union.
+Bloody fighting broke out over slavery in the Kansas Territory.
+When Abraham Lincoln won the 1860 election on a platform of halting the expansion of slavery, slave states seceded to form the Confederacy.
+Shortly afterward, the Civil War began when Confederate forces attacked the U.S. Army's Fort Sumter in Charleston, South Carolina.
 During the war some jurisdictions abolished slavery and, due to Union measures such as the Confiscation Acts and the Emancipation Proclamation, the war effectively ended slavery in most places.
 After the Union victory, the Thirteenth Amendment to the United States Constitution was ratified on December 6, 1865, prohibiting "slavery [and] involuntary servitude, except as a punishment for crime."